partikelir/technocrat/readme.md

 # PENDRELL 0.5

-Pendrell is a fork of Twenty Twelve (formerly a child theme of the same) originally designed to allow two types of content to co-exist in harmony:
+Pendrell is minimalist WordPress theme for personal blogs.
+It began as a fork of Twenty Twelve (formerly a child theme of the same).
+My original intent was to tweak Twenty Twelve to allow for two types of content to co-exist in harmony:

 * Blog entries set with beautiful, legible type
 * Portfolio items featuring big, bold full-width images

 Many WordPress themes provide for one or the other but few handle both types of content with elegance, flexibility, and simplicity.

-This theme is suitable for small-scale deployments; it has not been (and likely won't be) optimized for high traffic sites.

 You can see Pendrell in action on my blog: http://synapticism.com